AMAZONIAN ECUADOR TOUR: DETAILED ITINERARY

 Amazonian Ecuador: Day 2 This morning a short flight will take us across the high eastern Andes and then down into the vast wilderness of Amazonia.
 If the weather is clear we will have spectacular views of Cayambe and then verdant lowland forests extending far into the distance.
 Upon landing at Coca airport, we will travel to the research station at Rio Bigal Biological Reserve for a three nights stay.
 The last hour of our journey is a straightforward hike, with all our luggage carried by horses or mules.

-Major restricted-range specialities here include the rare Salvin’s and Nocturnal Curassows and the attractive Pink-throated Brilliant (all of which we have a good chance of seeing).
-There are also fair chances for such specialities as Marbled Wood Quail, Grey-winged Trumpeter, Military Macaw and the restricted-range Spectacled Prickletail and Ecuadorian Piedtail.
+Major restricted-range specialities here include the attractive Pink-throated Brilliant and the localized Blackish Pewee (both of which we have a good chance of seeing).
+There are also fair chances for such specialities as Nocturnal Curassow, Marbled Wood Quail, Grey-winged Trumpeter, Military Macaw and Ecuadorian Piedtail.
 We will also have a chance for the wonderful Pavonine Quetzal.
 The restricted-range Red-winged Wood Rail occurs here, but we would have to be extremely lucky to set eyes on one.

-Amongst the many other species we may well encounter at Rio Bigal are Little and Undulated Tinamous, Scaled, Band-tailed, Plumbeous and Ruddy Pigeons, Ruddy and Blue Ground Doves, Sapphire and Ruddy Quail-Doves, Smooth-billed Ani, Squirrel Cuckoo, Blackish Nightjar, White-chested, Chestnut-collared, White-collared and Grey-rumped Swifts, Buff-tailed Sicklebill, Pale-tailed Barbthroat, Tawny-bellied and Grey-chinned Hermits, Blue-fronted Lancebill, Lesser Violetear, Black-eared Fairy, Black-throated Brilliant, Amethyst Woodstar, Glittering-throated Emerald, Golden-tailed Sapphire, Swallow-tailed and Plumbeous Kites, Ornate Hawk-Eagle, Great Black and Broad-winged Hawks, Foothill Screech Owl, Green-backed and Blue-crowned Trogons, Rufous Motmot, Great Jacamar, Red-headed Barbet, Yellow-throated Toucan, Rufous-breasted Piculet, Yellow-tufted, Little, Lineated, White-throated and Spot-breasted Woodpeckers, Barred and Lined Forest Falcons, White-eyed Parakeet, Red-billed and Blue-headed Parrots, Southern Mealy Amazon and Chestnut-fronted Macaw.
+Amongst the many other species we could encounter at Rio Bigal are Little and Undulated Tinamous, Scaled, Band-tailed, Plumbeous and Ruddy Pigeons, Ruddy and Blue Ground Doves, Sapphire and Ruddy Quail-Doves, Smooth-billed Ani, Squirrel Cuckoo, Blackish Nightjar, White-chested, Chestnut-collared, White-collared and Grey-rumped Swifts, Buff-tailed Sicklebill, Pale-tailed Barbthroat, Tawny-bellied and Grey-chinned Hermits, Blue-fronted Lancebill, Lesser Violetear, Black-eared Fairy, Black-throated Brilliant, Amethyst Woodstar, Glittering-throated Emerald, Golden-tailed Sapphire, Swallow-tailed and Plumbeous Kites, Ornate Hawk-Eagle, Great Black Hawk, Foothill Screech Owl, Green-backed and Blue-crowned Trogons, Rufous Motmot, Great Jacamar, Red-headed Barbet, Yellow-throated Toucan, Rufous-breasted Piculet, Yellow-tufted, Little, Lineated, White-throated and Spot-breasted Woodpeckers, Barred and Lined Forest Falcons, White-eyed Parakeet, Red-billed and Blue-headed Parrots, Southern Mealy Amazon and Chestnut-fronted Macaw.

-Amongst a superb range of likely passerine birds are Fulvous, White-shouldered and Russet Antshrikes, Plain Antvireo, Foothill Stipplethroat, Slaty and Plain-winged Antwrens, Black, Blackish, Hairy-crested and Spot-backed Antbirds, Scaled and Thrush-like Antpittas, Striated Antthrush, Olivaceous, Long-tailed, Plain-brown, Olive-backed and Montane Woodcreepers, Red-billed and Brown-billed Scythebills, Plain Xenops, Rufous-rumped, Buff-fronted, Cinnamon-rumped, Montane, Rufous-tailed and Ruddy Foliage-gleaners, Striped Woodhaunter, Dwarf Tyrant-Manakin, Green and White-crowned Manakins, Fiery-throated Fruiteater, Grey-tailed and Screaming Pihas, Black-crowned and Masked Tityras, Golden-faced Tyrannulet, Marble-faced Bristle Tyrant, Black-and-white Tody Flycatcher, Olivaceous and Large-headed Flatbills, Mottle-backed Elaenia, Tawny-breasted, Olive-striped, Ochre-bellied, Slaty-capped, Ornate, Olive-chested, Short-crested, Social and Lemon-browed Flycatchers, Blackish Pewee, Olivaceous, Tawny-crowned and Rufous-naped Greenlets, Turquoise Jay, Blue-and-white, White-thighed and Southern Rough-winged Swallows, Scaly-breasted, Wing-banded, House, Thrush-like, Coraya, White-breasted Wood, Chestnut-breasted and Musician Wrens, White-necked, Lawrence’s and Black-billed Thrushes, Thick-billed, Bronze-greenn and Orange-bellied Euphonias, Yellow-throated Bush Tanager, Yellow-browed and Orange-billed Sparrows, Russet-backed, Green, Crested and Olive Oropendolas, Yellow-billed and Yellow-rumped Caciques, Tropical Parula, Slate-throated Redstart, Carmiol’s, Magpie, Rufous-cresated, Flame-crested, White-lined, Silver-beaked, Orange-eared, Yellow-bellied, Spotted, Masked, Blue-necked, Paradise, Opal-rumped, Opal-crowned, Bay-headed, Green-and-gold, Golden and Yellow-backed Tanagers, Fulvous Shrike-Tanager, Blac-faced and Blue Dacnises, Purple and Green Honeycreepers, Blue-black Grassquit, Chestnut-bellied Seed Finch, Bananaquit, Yellow-shouldered Grosbeak and Buff-throated Saltator.
+Amongst a superb range of passerine birds are Fulvous, White-shouldered and Russet Antshrikes, Plain Antvireo, Foothill Stipplethroat, Slaty and Plain-winged Antwrens, Black, Blackish, Hairy-crested and Spot-backed Antbirds, Scaled and Thrush-like Antpittas, Striated Antthrush, Olivaceous, Long-tailed, Plain-brown, Olive-backed and Montane Woodcreepers, Red-billed and Brown-billed Scythebills, Plain Xenops, Rufous-rumped, Buff-fronted, Cinnamon-rumped, Montane, Rufous-tailed and Ruddy Foliage-gleaners, Striped Woodhaunter, Dwarf Tyrant-Manakin, Green and White-crowned Manakins, Fiery-throated Fruiteater, Grey-tailed and Screaming Pihas, Black-crowned and Masked Tityras, Golden-faced Tyrannulet, Marble-faced Bristle Tyrant, Black-and-white Tody Flycatcher, Olivaceous Flatbill, Mottle-backed Elaenia, Tawny-breasted, Olive-striped, Ochre-bellied, Slaty-capped, Ornate, Olive-chested, Short-crested, Social and Lemon-browed Flycatchers, Olivaceous, Tawny-crowned and Rufous-naped Greenlets, Turquoise Jay, Blue-and-white, White-thighed and Southern Rough-winged Swallows, Scaly-breasted, Wing-banded, House, Thrush-like, Coraya, White-breasted Wood, Chestnut-breasted and Musician Wrens, White-necked, Lawrence’s and Black-billed Thrushes, Thick-billed, Bronze-green and Orange-bellied Euphonias, Yellow-throated Bush Tanager, Yellow-browed and Orange-billed Sparrows, Russet-backed, Green, Crested and Olive Oropendolas, Yellow-billed and Yellow-rumped Caciques, Tropical Parula, Slate-throated Redstart, Olive, Magpie, Rufous-crested, Flame-crested, White-lined, Silver-beaked, Orange-eared, Yellow-bellied, Spotted, Masked, Blue-necked, Paradise, Opal-rumped, Opal-crowned, Bay-headed, Green-and-gold, Golden and Yellow-backed Tanagers, Fulvous Shrike-Tanager, Blac-faced and Blue Dacnises, Purple and Green Honeycreepers, Blue-black Grassquit, Chestnut-bellied Seed Finch, Bananaquit, Yellow-shouldered Grosbeak and Buff-throated Saltator.

-Nearctic migrants, seasonally present, include Olive-sided Flycatcher, Western Wood Pewee, Red-eyed Vireo, Barn Swallow, Swainson’s Thrush, Canada Warbler, Summer and Scarlet Tanagers, and occasionally Cerulean Warbler.
+Nearctic migrants, seasonally present, include Olive-sided Flycatcher, Western Wood Pewee, Barn Swallow, Swainson’s Thrush, Canada Warbler, Summer Tanager and occasionally Cerulean Warbler.